-If you're looking for sloppy writing and nonsensical, run on sentences: welcome.
+If you're looking for sloppy and nonsensical writing compounded with a splatter of run on sentences: welcome.
 I enjoy walking and talking about what I just walked.
 AT Class of 2022

 What's up, man?...
 All good here, bruv.
 The name's Charles, Chuck, Chaz, Charlie or any derivation of.
 A big lover boy with a wild streak living in the body of cool presenting nerd.
 Looking for peace and adventure in the back country.
 Stuttered in the beginning but I'm getting back on the trail at Springer Mountain to hike North.
 One day returning to the love of my life- The Ocean (pronounced O-SHauN)!!